The connective tissue between the heel and ball of the foot may become damaged and painful.

 Plantar fasciosis is sometimes referred to as plantar fasciitis.
 However, the term plantar fasciitis is not correct.
 The term fasciitis means inflammation of the fascia, but plantar fasciosis is a disorder where the fascia is repeatedly stressed rather than inflamed.

-Other terms used to describe plantar fasciosis include calcaneal enthesopathy and calcaneal spur syndrome (heel spur―see Figure: What Is a Heel Spur?).
+Other terms used to describe plantar fasciosis include calcaneal enthesopathy and calcaneal spur syndrome (heel spur―see Figure: What Is a Heel Spur?
+What Is a Heel Spur?
+Plantar fasciosis is pain originating from the dense band of tissue called the plantar fascia that extends from the bottom of the heel bone to the base of the toes (ball of the foot).
+The connective... read more ).
 A heel spur is a pointed growth of extra bone on the heel bone.
 It is caused over time by a combination of increased pull on the fascia and foot dysfunction.
 However, a heel spur may or may not be present.
 Often a small tear results from excessive strain placed on the plantar fascia.
 Plantar fasciosis is one of the most common causes of heel pain.

 Plantar fasciosis can develop in people who have a sedentary lifestyle, wear high-heeled shoes, have unusually high or low arches in the feet, or have tight calf muscles or a tight Achilles tendon (the tendon that attaches the calf muscles to the heel bone).
 Sedentary people are usually affected when they suddenly increase their level of activity or wear less supportive shoes such as sandals or flip-flops.
 Plantar fasciosis is also common among runners and dancers because of increased stress on the fascia, especially if the person also has poor foot posture.
 The development of this painful disorder occurs more often in people whose occupations involve standing or walking on hard surfaces for prolonged periods.